dfinity/motoko/design/IDL.md

   addUser : (name : text, age : nat8) -> (id : nat64);
   userName : (id : nat64) -> (text) pure;
   userAge : (id : nat64) -> (nat8) pure;
+  deleteUser : (id : nat64) -> () oneway;
 }
 ```

 ### Functions

 *Functions* are endpoints for communication.
-A function invocation is a bidirectional communication, with *parameters* and *results*, a.k.a. request and response.
+A typical function invocation is a bidirectional communication, with *parameters* and *results*, a.k.a. request and response.
+A `oneway` function invocation is a uni-directional communication with zero or more parameters but no results, intended for fire-and-forget scenarios.

 **Note:** The IDL is in fact agnostic to the question whether communication via functions is synchronous (like RPCs) or asynchronous (like messaging with callbacks as response continuations).
 However, it assumes that all invocations have the same semantics, i.e., there is no need to distinguish between both.

+**Note:** In a synchronous interpretation of functions, invocation of a oneway function would return immediately, without waiting for completion of the service-side invocation of the function.
+In an asynchronous interpretation of functions, the invocation of a `oneway` function does not accept a callback (to invoke on completion.)

 #### Structure